mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_synchronized.md

 ### Bad points

 * A **NSLock** is slower than a `mulle_thread_mutex_t`
-* The lock has not become a proper MulleObjC root object, so this code will leak in tests.
+* The lock has not become a proper mulle-objc root object, so this code will leak in tests.

 You could fix this with deleting `+deinitialize` and rewriting `+initialize` as: